When do you need to collect a sales tax exemption certificate?

 Are there exceptions?

 Not really.
-But there are some circumstances where some flexibility is possible.
+However, some flexibility is allowed.